Native American Facts For Kids was written for young people learning about the Apalachees for school or home-schooling reports.

 The Apalachee tribe is not federally recognized in the United States.
 That means Apalachee people today

-do not have a reservation or their own government.
+don't have a reservation or their own government.
 But the Apalachees do have a community in Louisiana where they

 continue to practice their culture.